openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Protocol Flow

-Self-Issued OpenID Provider Request is an OpenID Connect Authentication Request that results in an End-user providing an ID Token to the Relying Party through the Self-Issued OP.
-The ID Token MAY include attested claims about the End-user.
+Self-Issued OP Request is an OpenID Connect Authentication Request that results in an End-user providing an ID Token to the Relying Party through the Self-Issued OP.
+The ID Token MAY include claims about the End-user.

 ~~~ ascii-art
 +------+                                           +----------------+